shuaianuoe/relative_keys/README.md

 ```
 python test_er.py
 ```

-We use the `certa` package to train the Ditto model.
-Make sure first install the `certa` package.

 ### 4 redis interface
 We have also developed a very simple interface `redis_inter.py` to redis to receive data from redis.